 - Invest in cool company swag.
 What college student wouldn’t want a t-shirt, water bottle, or Frisbee if it’s both cool and free?
 There’s also a wide range of affordable phone accessories you could hand out, including media station phone charger holders and self-adhesive student id/credit card pockets for phones.
 The trick is branding it stylishly, so students are proud to carry your swag all over campus.

 - Use the 80/20 rule.
 If most your successful new hires have historically come from a handful of colleges, consider putting more resources into your visit to those two to three schools.
-Build greater awareness by bringing an expert in your company along to speak about a topic students and soon-to-be professionals would find of interest.
+Build greater awareness by bringing an expert from your company along to speak about a topic students and soon-to-be professionals would find of interest.
 Or, invite students to participate in a simple competition.

 - Automate scheduling.
 If your TA team has a video interviewing platform in-house that’s designed for hiring, you can use the scheduling function to reduce your time spent on administrative work.
 Set up interview slots or spots at your information session, then invite students via email to self-select the activities and time slots that work for them.